What is it?

 5-HTP works in the brain and central nervous system by increasing the production of the chemical serotonin.
 Serotonin can affect sleep, appetite, temperature, sexual behavior, and pain sensation.
 Since 5-HTP increases the synthesis of serotonin, it is used for several diseases where serotonin is believed to play an important role including depression, insomnia, obesity, and many other conditions.

-5-HTP is POSSIBLY UNSAFE for use.
+5-HTP is POSSIBLY SAFE when taking by mouth.
 There is concern that it can cause a serious side effect called eosinophilia myalgia syndrome.
-Some people think this side effect is only caused by a contaminant in some 5-HTP products; but there is not enough scientific evidence to know if it is caused by 5-HTP, a contaminant, or some other factor.
-Until more is known, 5-HTP should be avoided.
+Some people think this side effect is only caused by a contaminant in some 5-HTP products; however, there is not enough scientific evidence to know if it is caused by 5-HTP, a contaminant, or some other factor.
+Until more is known, 5-HTP should be used cautiously.

 Other potential side effects of 5-HTP include heartburn, stomach pain, nausea, vomiting, diarrhea, drowsiness, sexual problems, and muscle problems.